CatalaLang/catala/CONTRIBUTING.md

 [online OCaml documentation](https://catala-lang.org/ocaml_docs/) for the different modules' interfaces as well as high-level architecture documentation.

+### Installing and using nix

+We provide an nix environement to develop the Catala compiler.
+It is available after [installing nix](https://nixos.org/download.html).
+You can then just use `nix develop` to enter the environment.

 ### Example: adding a builtin function

 The language provides a limited number of builtin functions, which are sometimes